Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a Fine-Tuned Machine Learning Interatomic Potential: Results and Discussion

 We extend this approach to mixed-halide compositions, \gls{lycb}, by systematically substituting Cl/Br in both parent lattices, followed by enumeration and \gls{m3gnet}-based optimization and energy ranking.
 Across the full composition range ($\text{x}=0$ to 6, step 0.5), we obtain 13 ordered derivatives for each parent phase.
-These ordered models provide consistent, low-energy starting points, which we subsequently use in the \glspl{umlip} fine-tuning procedure and for lithium diffusion simulations.
+These ordered models provide consistent, low-energy starting points, which are subsequently used in the \glspl{umlip} fine-tuning procedure and for lithium-ion diffusion simulations.